 Scores from this test will help you to determine if you are ready to take Precalculus or Calculus.
 Although this test does not exempt precalculus from your core requirements, the successful completion of calculus will do so.
 A score of 76 or higher will override the prerequisite for Calculus.
 To learn more about ALEKS PPL and to log in, click here.

-Note for advisors: ALEKS scores are automatically downloaded to Banner.
-The math department enters overrides to allow students with ALEKS placement to enroll in Calculus (contact Julie McEver if you have a score of 76 or higher and have problems enrolling in a calculus section).
+Note for advisors: ALEKS scores are NOT automatically downloaded to Banner.
+The math department enters overrides to allow students with ALEKS placement to enroll in Calculus (contact Amber Jacobs firstname.lastname@example.org if you have a score of 76 or higher and would like to enroll in a calculus section)

 UGA Mathematics Exemption Test

 Scores from this exam are used to exempt either MATH 1101 or MATH 1113.
 Students who plan to major in a subject that does not require calculus may want to take this exam to try to exempt their Core AREA 1a requirement.
 Exemption of MATH 1113 also satisfies the prerequisite for Calculus.
 You should be aware that you cannot exempt the course via this exam if you have already enrolled in MATH 1101 or MATH 1113 at any institution.
 (In particular, you cannot withdraw from the course and then take the exam.)

 You can schedule your pre-orientation exemption exam(s) with University Testing Services (UTS) any time prior to the first day of your orientation session at UTS or take your placement exam(s) during or after orientation.